mipalgu/GUUnits/README.md

 ### Embedding this Package

-Typically, you need to embed this package into your own project using the [Swift Package Manager](https://swift.org/package-manager/).
+Typically, you need to embed this package into your project using the [Swift Package Manager](https://swift.org/package-manager/).
 After installing the prerequisites, add this package as a dependency to your `Package.swift` file, e.g.:

 ```swift